simeononsecurity/simeononsecurity.ch/content/articles/python-security-best-practices-protecting-code-data/index.en.md

 - **Avoid Code Injection**: Never execute **user-supplied code** without proper validation and sanitization. **Code injection attacks** occur when an attacker is able to inject and execute arbitrary code within your application's context.
 To prevent this, carefully evaluate and validate any code provided by users before executing it.
 Use secure coding practices and libraries that provide protection against code injection vulnerabilities.

-- **Secure Password Handling**: When working with passwords, it is crucial to handle them securely. **Hash and salt passwords** using appropriate **hashing algorithms** and **key stretching techniques**.
+- **Secure Password Handling**: When working with passwords, you need to handle them securely. **Hash and salt passwords** using appropriate **hashing algorithms** and **key stretching techniques**.
 Storing plain-text passwords is highly discouraged as it exposes users to significant risks.
 Instead, **store only the password hashes** and ensure their secure storage.
 Use strong hashing algorithms such as **bcrypt** or **Argon2** and consider applying techniques like **salt** and **pepper** to further enhance password security.
 By implementing secure password handling practices, you can protect user credentials even if the underlying database is compromised.

-It is important to note that secure coding practices go beyond these examples.
+Note that secure coding practices go beyond these examples.
 Always be vigilant and keep up with the latest security guidelines and recommendations to ensure that your Python code remains secure.

 ### 3. Implement Role-Based Access Control (RBAC)